voiceflow/rcjs-examples/trace-processor/README.md

 This sample is meant to show off the `makeTraceProcessor `utility for the Runtime Client.
 To run this project, finish the setup described by the README in `rcjs-examples`, then call `node index.js`.

+## Usage

+There is no additional action on your part required aftter starting the project.
+This script will automatically contact the VF app for you and run the trace processor function on the response.

 ## Explanation

 ### Setup